Harshith8333/EEG-Task-Classification-ASD/README.md

 # 🧠 EEG Research Project: Cognitive Task Classification in ASD

-This repository contains the full pipeline for an EEG-based research project focused on **power spectral analysis** and **machine learning classification** to distinguish cognitive tasks and ASD profiles.
+This repository contains the full pipeline for an EEG-based research project focused on **power spectral analysis**, **machine learning**, and **neural network classification** to distinguish cognitive tasks and ASD profiles.

 ---